Savior and the Shelter Kids’ revenge, the fourth Kamui

 Except for the first Kamui, each of the five Kamuis are defined by killing the past and seeking the light of possibility.
 Even the deceptive third Kamui is sold as someone who kills darkness and, so his fans believe, seeks freedom.
 Unlike the ghoul Nakategawa describes seeking darkness, what Kamui pursues is emphatically not the darkness of the past and control embodied in Nezu, whom Kusabi identifies as “darkness” itself, and Uminosuke, who only appears literally in darkness, almost as though he is composed of it.
 In The Silver Case, “Kill the shadow, and give birth to the light,” in Kusabi’s formulation, is the nature of killing the past.

 It is clear why the old men who rule the 24 Wards play Kamui up as a demonic monster.
-Kamui is a type of information threatening to the bureaucracy they use to maintain their power.
-These figures in power are the shadows, the darkness, that must be killed—whom Kamui and those aligned with him kill.
+Kamui/Ayame is a type of information threatening to their power.
+The figures in power are the shadows, the darkness, that must be killed — whom Kamui and those aligned with him kill.